 - Prepare a draft proposal and send it to the project mentor for review.

-- Update your draft if necessary and send the final version along with your resume to Lorraine Chapman by Friday 29th March 2019.
+- Update your draft if necessary and send the final version along with your resume to Lorraine Chapman by the final deadline date.

 What does a proposal look like?